Discovering Differences in Strategic Behavior Between Humans and LLMs: Comparing Human and LLM Strategic Behavior Using AlphaEvolve

 Fig.~\ref{fig:pareto_frontier_all} displays the \textit{evaluation score} of all programs located on the Pareto frontier of \textit{training} likelihood and negative Halstead effort.
 Informally, the Pareto frontier consists of the programs that are not dominated by any other programs; that is, no other program achieves a higher training likelihood while remaining equally or more simple.
 For each dataset, there are a large number of programs that have similarly high evaluation likelihoods, but vary in complexity.
 Driven by this observation, we define a straightforward decision rule to identify the \textit{simplest-but-best} (SBB) program from the Pareto frontier.

 Let $\ell(\phi)$ denote the evaluation score of program $\phi$, $s(\phi)$ denote its simplicity, $\hat\Phi$ denote the set of all programs produced by AlphaEvolve, and $\text{PF}(\hat\Phi)$ denote the Pareto frontier of simplicity and evaluation likelihood.
 Then, $\epsilon > 0$, the SBB$(\epsilon)$ program is defined as: Eq.~\ref{eq:sbb} filters programs on the Pareto frontier for those with evaluation likelihood within $\epsilon$ of the maximum evaluation likelihood, and selects the simplest such program.
 Our analysis sets $\epsilon$ to $0.005$. $\text{SBB}(0.005)$ programs are displayed as the yellow stars in Fig.~\ref{fig:pareto_frontier_all}, while the best-fit programs discussed in Section~\ref{sec:exp:alphaevolve} are displayed as blue stars.
+The code for SBB programs is released in App.~\ref{app:SBB Programs}, while Fig.~\ref{fig:sbb_comparison} provides schematics of the human and Gemini 2.5 Pro SBB programs.
+The robustness of SBB programs to variations in the IRPS payoff structure is validated in App.~\ref{app:supp:generalization_payoff}.